rdiazjimenez/janban-rd/README.md

 # Outlook Kanban Taskboard aka **JanBan**

+I've modified the sourcecode provided by JanBan in order to achieve certain functionalities.

+All credits are for JanBan.

 In case you found this repository on Github:

 _Note that this repository is hosted on [Gitlab](https://gitlab.com/janware/janban).
 The Github repository is a mirror._